What is Computer Engineering?

 - Design microprocessors, such as Pentium

 GW's computer engineering program combines the best of both worlds: electronic system hardware design with computer software design.
 Students in the program are prepared in the theory and application of hardware and software design, computer networks, embedded systems, and very large scale integrated (VLSI) circuit design and applications.
 Students can take electives in advanced topics, such as optical networks, broadband wireless networks, and technologies for the next generation of information systems.

 Students work on projects in modern, well-equipped VLSI and computer engineering laboratories.
 The capstone design sequence involves students in the design and fabrication of a large-scale digital system based on their area of interest.

 Bachelor of Science With a Second Major in Computer Engineering

-Any undergraduate student who is enrolled at GW may declare a second major in computer engineering only if his or her primary degree is a Bachelor of Science.
-The student must meet all the degree requirements for the Bachelor of Science in computer engineering, including SEAS general, major, technical electives, humanities/social science, and SEAS/technical GPA requirements.
-Students receiving other bachelor degrees (e.g., BBA, BFA, BA) will have to meet the requirements for a double degree.
+An undergraduate student enrolled at GW whose primary degree is a bachelor of science may declare a second major in computer engineering.
+The student must meet all degree requirements for the bachelor of science in computer engineering, including SEAS general, major, technical electives, humanities/social science, and SEAS/technical GPA requirements.
+Students receiving other bachelor's degrees (e.g., BBA, BFA, BA) must meet the requirements for a double degree.